Sort. Purge. Assign. Containerize. Equalize. SPACE Offers a Winning Formula to Get and Stay Organized

 ASSIGN A HOME

 Determine what shelf or drawer or where in the closet or pantry something belongs.
-However, before you can take this step, you need to assess if there are obstacles that will prevent you from maintaining it.
+However, before you can take this step, you need to assess if there are obstacles that will prevent you from organizing and maintaining it.
 Every mess may look alike but there are different reasons they exist in your home.

 Maybe things are piled up because there isn’t a home for them or accessing the designated storage space is inconvenient.
 Getting out the step ladder or climbing up to the rafters in the garage to put things away will make it difficult to put things away on a consistent basis.